 Second, agencies do change or get reorganized from time to time, raising the question of how their webpages will be archived.
-For example, the website of the Mineral Management Service (MMS), which has recently been incorporated into the newly created Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE), is still available online, but only some, not all, of the links on it redirect the user to the appropriate new page on the BOEMRE website.
-241 Similarly, the Rural Utilities Service (RUS), which was recently incorporated into the USDA Rural Development Program, still has its own website available online.
-242 However, even though the RUS homepage indicates that its content has not been updated since July 8, 2010, it does not otherwise provide any notice to the public that the agency has moved, nor does it provide a forwarding location.
-243 Some of the links on the page do redirect the user to the relevant page of the USDA Rural Development website, but other links take the user to the still intact, yet outdated page of the RUS website.
-244 No explanation on either website can be found about the reorganization of RUS into the USDA Rural Development program.245
+For example, the website of the Mineral Management Service (MMS), which has recently been incorporated into the newly created Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE), is still available online, but only some, not all, of the links on it redirect the user to the appropriate new page on the BOEMRE website.248 Similarly, the Rural Utilities Service (RUS), which was recently incorporated into the USDA Rural Development Program, still has its own website available online.249 However, even though the RUS homepage indicates that its content has not been updated since July 8, 2010, it does not otherwise provide any notice to the public that the agency has moved, nor does it provide a forwarding location.250 Some of the links on the page do redirect the user to the still intact, yet outdated page of the RUS website.251 No explanation on either website can be found about the reorganization of RUS into the USDA Rural Development program.252

 Agencies should be encouraged to develop standard protocols for both of these issues.
-Old materials do need to be preserved for archival, historical, and legal reasons, but the way these materials are stored and retrieved needs to be more consistently and clearly systematized and search display algorithms need to be deployed with the existence of older materials in mind.
+Old materials do need to be preserved for archival, historical, and legal reasons, but the way these materials are stored and retrieved needs to be more consistently and clearly systematized, and search display algorithms need to be deployed with the existence of older materials in mind.